 This teaching and small group work will be supplemented throughout the 3 days with opportunities to hear from (and talk to) parents and therapists who have used this model with their children / in their practise.

-This course is suitable for all professionals working with children who have experienced developmental trauma who have completed Level One.
-This includes participants from health, education and social care.
+This course is suitable for anyone who has completed our Introduction to the BUSS Model training.
 When working with organisations, we are keen to involve parents in training who are interested in becoming parent mentors, supporting the work of the team in delivering BUSS.
 It’s best to discuss this prior to the training with Sarah Lloyd, on info@BUSSModel.org.

 We would encourage Occupational Therapists with a good track record of working with children with developmental trauma and who can demonstrate expertise in children’s motor development, as well as an understanding of therapy and the impact of trauma of the developing brain, to look at our BUSS training for Occupational Therapists with Sensory Integration training.
 We are so pleased to have designed this specialist training course that is equivalent to completing BUSS Level One and Level Two training.
 For more information on this course, please see our OTs Training page, here.